Table of Contents

 Companies typically wind up because they are insolvent.
 This will usually happen through a creditors’ voluntary liquidation or compulsory liquidation.
 However, a company may also simply wish to cease trading and sell all its assets, and the proceeds distributed to the shareholders.
 You can achieve this through a members’ voluntary liquidation.

-If you need help navigating your company’s financial difficulty, our experienced commercial lawyers can assist as part of our LegalVision membership.
+If you need help navigating your company’s financial difficulties, our experienced commercial lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today at 0808 196 8584 or visit our membership page.

 Frequently Asked Questions